 4. Refrigerate the pie until the dough is firm, 20 to 30 minutes.
 Meanwhile, position a rack in the lower third of an oven and preheat to 375°F.

-5. Bake the pie until the crust is golden and the filling is thick and bubbling, 50 to 60 minutes.
+5. Brush on the egg wash over the surface of the pie, if desired.
+Bake the pie until the crust is golden and the filling is thick and bubbling, 50 to 60 minutes.
 Transfer to a wire rack and let cool completely to set, 1 to 2 hours.
 Serve at room temperature or rewarm in a 350°F oven for 10 to 15 minutes just before serving.
 Makes one 9-inch pie; serves 8.

 Note: If fresh blueberries are unavailable, use frozen blueberries (without thawing them first) and increase the baking time by 10 to 15 minutes.